CF4x99/Apparition/README.md

         You Won't Find Anything That Will Be Comparable To Apparition, Not Even The Menus With "Devs" That Constantly Have To Rip Scripts From Apparition For Their Projects.
         Apparition Will Remain On Top, Regardless Of Who Tries To Compete With It.

-        Since There Has Been Confusion and Accusations, In The Past, Apparition Belongs To Me(CF4_99) and Me Only.
+        Since There Has Been Confusion and Accusations, Apparition(including the base) Belongs To Me(CF4_99) and Me Only.
+I have built it 100%, from the ground up.
         I Am The Sole Developer Of Apparition, No One Else Helps With it, Or Provides Scripts.
         The Credits Below Says Exactly What These People Offered Apparition, Nothing More, Nothing Less.

     Credits:
         - CF4_99 ~ Project Developer
-        - Extinct ~ Ideas, Suggestions, Constructive Criticism, Spec-Nade, and LUI Hud
+        - Extinct ~ Ideas, Suggestions, Constructive Criticism, and His Spec-Nade
         - CraftyCritter ~ BO3 Compiler
         - ItsFebiven ~ Some Ideas and Suggestions
         - Joel ~ Suggestions, Bug Reports, and Testing The Unique String Crash Protection

-    IF YOU USE ANY SCRIPTS FROM THIS PROJECT, OR MAKE AN EDIT, LEAVE CREDIT.

-    Apparition has been in development for a long time(too long).
-    While I haven't spent every second of every day on this project, a lot of time and work has gone into it.
-    Every step of the way, I have tried to make it one of the biggest, and best menus for BO3 Zombies.
-    I have spent countless hours not only developing, but also bug testing every option in this menu.
-    While I don't think it will ever officially be finished, I thought it was in a good state to be released.

-    While I do test everything I add, or change, there are probably things I have missed.
-    If you come across any bugs, please message me on discord.

     Custom Maps: